-- 8. You will only use a Medication as directed by a Doctor and in accordance with this Policy. - 9.
+- 8. You will only use Medications (including Over-the-Counter Medication) as directed by a Doctor and in accordance with this Policy. - 9.
 You will notify your Team Doctor of any Over-the-Counter Medications that you are using or propose to use. - 10.
 You will not take any Medication prescribed to you by anyone other than your Team Doctor without the prior approval of your Team Doctor, unless the Prescription is required for a Medical Emergency or you are unable to contact your Team Doctor for approval.
 If Prescription Medication has been prescribed to you by anyone other than your Team Doctor, you will advise your Team Doctor of the prescription within 24 hours and ensure that all the medical information surrounding the prescription is provided directly to your Team Doctor by the Doctor authorising the prescription. - 11.
-Do not use or source any Medication that is not from a pharmacy that is widely considered as reputable, has not been approved by the Therapeutic Goods Administration (or if travelling overseas, the equivalent authority), has been prepared in a compounding pharmacy (where they create the pharmaceutical product in the pharmacy) or has been prepared by a compounding pharmacist unless approval is received from the Rugby AU Chief Medical Officer. - 12.
-Do not share any Medication that has been provided to you with any other person, or otherwise distribute them to any other person. - 13.
+Only use Medications that have been approved by the Therapeutic Goods Administration (TGA) (or if travelling overseas, the equivalent authority) and which has been sourced from a reputable pharmacy.
+Do not use any medication that has been prepared in a compounding pharmacy (where they create the pharmaceutical product in the pharmacy) or has been prepared by a compounding pharmacist unless approval is received from the Rugby AU Chief Medical Officer.

+- 12. Do not share any Medication that has been provided to you with any other person, or otherwise distribute them to any other person. - 13.
 Do not remove any Medication provided to you under this Policy from its original packaging (ie removing tablets from their blister packaging). - 14.
-Do not use a Prohibited Medication, which includes substances on the WADA Prohibited List and various peptides listed in Article 10.1.9.
+Do not use a Prohibited Medication, which includes all substances on the WADA Prohibited List, for example the various peptides listed in Article 10.1.9.